 The Compensation Committee originally adopted share ownership guidelines during fiscal year 2008 applicable to the non-employee directors and were set at three times the annual cash retainer the directors receive as a board member.
 If the amount of the annual cash retainer changes in the future, the applicable share ownership requirement will automatically adjust proportionately with the change.
 Non-employee directors have five years to comply with the share ownership guidelines.
-During fiscal year 2018, the directors' annual cash retainer was increased to \$65,000 and the ownership guideline was raised to five times the annual retainer.
-Therefore the revised guidelines require that each of our non-employee directors own no less than \$325,000 worth of Common Stock.
+During fiscal year 2021, the directors' annual cash retainer was increased to \$75,000 and the ownership guideline was raised to five times the annual retainer.
+Therefore the revised guidelines require that each of our non-employee directors own no less than \$375,000 worth of Common Stock.
 Only shares of Common Stock beneficially owned (as defined by the SEC's rules and regulations) by our non-employee directors, including the directors' restricted stock and restricted stock units, are counted in determining compliance with the guidelines.
-All of our non-employee directors exceed their share ownership targets or are in compliance with the stock ownership guidelines as of March 31, 2020 (excluding Ms. Williams because she was not a director as of such date).
+All of our non-employee directors exceed their share ownership targets or are in compliance with the stock ownership guidelines as of March 31, 2021.